mcharouk/aws/Certification/devops.md

   * The client download the CRL entries and process it in local.
     * Consumes more memory
     * revocation can take 60 minutes to be broadcasted.
+    * As the list can be cached, it can contain stale data.

 ### OCSP
+  * notify endpoints they have been revoked without the need for customers to operate infrastructure themselves
   * It's an URL to call to know if certificate has been revoked.
-The client will call the endpoint.
+The client browser will call the endpoint.
+  * A custom URL can be provided for custom branding or custom security considerations.
-    * Consumes more bandwidth,
+  * Consumes more bandwidth
   * revocation can take 30 min to be broadcasted.

 # S3